-The Federal Reserve System, established on December 23, 1913, serves as the central banking system of the United States.
-Created through the Federal Reserve Act, it was designed to provide the country with a safer, more flexible, and more stable monetary and financial system.
+The Federal Reserve System, established on December 23, 1913, is the central banking system of the United States.
+It was created through the Federal Reserve Act in response to financial panics and aims to provide the country with a safer, more flexible, and stable monetary and financial system.
 The Fed's primary functions include conducting monetary policy, supervising and regulating banks, maintaining financial stability, and providing financial services.
-It operates through a network of 12 regional Federal Reserve Banks and is governed by a Board of Governors, which plays a crucial role in shaping economic policy and responding to financial crises.
+Its decisions significantly influence economic conditions, including employment, inflation, and interest rates, making it a critical player in both domestic and global economic landscapes.

 -